ostaquet/Arduino-MQ131-driver/README.md

 ```

 ## Usage
-Driver has to be initialized with 4 parameters:
+The driver has to be initialized with 4 parameters:
  * Pin to control the heater power (example: 2)
  * Pin to measure the analog output (example: A0)
  * Model of sensor LOW_CONCENTRATION or HIGH_CONCENTRATION (example: LOW_CONCENTRATION)